Ricardo Colclough

-Ricardo Sanchez Colclough (/koʊkˈliː/ Kol-Klah-'; born September 26, 1983) is an American former professional football cornerback who played in the National Football League (NFL), United Football League (UFL), and Canadian Football League (CFL).
+Ricardo Sanchez Colclough (/koʊkˈliː/ Kol-Klah-'; born September 26, 1983) is an American former professional football player who was a cornerback in the National Football League (NFL), United Football League (UFL), and Canadian Football League (CFL).
 He was selected by the Pittsburgh Steelers in the second round of the 2004 NFL draft.
 He played college football at Kilgore College for one season (2001) under head coach Jimmy Rieves on an undefeated NJCAA football team, then played at Tusculum.

 Colclough earned a Super Bowl ring with the Steelers in Super Bowl XL.
 He was also a member of the Cleveland Browns, Carolina Panthers, and Kansas City Chiefs of the NFL, the Omaha Nighthawks of the UFL, and the Edmonton Eskimos, Hamilton Tiger-Cats, and Toronto Argonauts of the CFL.

 Professional career

 Pittsburgh Steelers

-Colclough was drafted with the 38th overall pick in the second round of the 2004 NFL draft out of Tusculum College.
+Colclough was selected with the 38th overall pick in the second round of the 2004 NFL draft out of Tusculum College.
 He is perhaps best known for his momentum-shifting muffed punt in week three of the 2006 season.
 With the Steelers up 17 to 14 against the Cincinnati Bengals, Colclough was back for a punt with roughly eight minutes remaining.
 He attempted to field the punt by raising his hands above his head, then dropping the punt.
 He and teammate Tyrone Carter, a free safety, both had a chance to recover, but both failed.
 One play after the miscue, the Bengals' quarterback, Carson Palmer, hit wide receiver T. J. Houshmandzadeh for a score.
 The Steelers ended up losing the game, 28–20.

 Colclough was put on the injured reserve list in early October of the 2006 NFL season.
 On October 30, 2007, Colclough was released by the Steelers after appearing in three games.